guddushah/HR-Data-Analytics-PowerBI/README.md

 AtliQ Technologies is a fast growing software and data solution company in India, the HR of the company wants to know the working preferences of employees from the employees presence data.
 Consuming huge Excel data was not easy and the HR found difficulty in taking some critical decisions which are dependent on the employees presence onsite.
 So, the HR along with other stakeholders decided to hire a data analyst and develop a dashboard in Power BI for their quick decision making regarding their business needs.

 ### Requirements from the Stakeholders
-- What is the working preferences of employees; work from home or work from office?
+1. What is the working preferences of employees; work from home or work from office?
-- What is the reason behind work from home?
+2. What is the reason behind work from home?
-- Which day in a week are employees present the most?
+3. Which day in a week are employees present the most?
-- How can we optimize the woking space in the office and save cost on infrastructure?
-- What are the reasons behind majority of people taking sick leaves?
+4. Which days in a week employees prefer WFH the most?

 ### Attendance Key
 - **P**	- Present